whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/datetime-data-wrangling-operations.md

 Year to Date returns the data starting from January of the current year (January) to today.

-## 4. Calculate the length between two date and times
+## 4. Calculate the Length between Two Date and times

 Let’s say we want to calculate how long each TV commercial was running for.